Skip to main content

 • per-window tool-call limits.

-Keep read-write runs limited to roles and clusters where remediation is expected.
+Keep read-write runs limited to roles and Kubernetes clusters where remediation is expected.
+VM troubleshooting runs are read-only.

 Secret rotation